Sir Richard King 1st Baronet

 In January 1779 he was appointed to the Exeter 64 which went out to the East Indies in March with Vice-Admiral Sir Edward Hughes’ force, and he was soon ordered to fly his broad pennant as commodore and second-in-command with Henry Reynolds acting as his flag-captain.
 At the battle of Sadras on 17 February 1782 the Exeter was overpowered by three Frenchmen at the rear of the English line and left with no masts standing, whilst also suffering the heavy casualties of ten men killed and forty-five wounded.
 When Captain Reynolds was killed at his side King found himself soaked blood and brains, but nevertheless when his sailing master asked ‘what is to be done?’ he replied ‘nothing is to be done but to fight her until she sinks.’
 A fortunate change in wind allowed the van to come back and assist him, and after two hours the brave Exeter was saved.

-With Captain Charles Hughes acting as his flag-captain King remained in the East Indies to fight at the Battles of Providien on 12 April 1782, Negapatam on 6 July 1782 and Trincomale on 3 September 1782.
-In the latter action the Exeter again suffered heavy punishment, and such was his her damage that on the way home to England after the end of hostilities she was inspected and condemned at the Cape.
-Meanwhile the commodore had shifted his broad pennant to the Hero 74, with Charles Hughes as his flag captain being replaced by Henry Newcome from September 1782 and then Theophilus Jones in the following year.
+With Captain Charles Hughes acting as his flag-captain King remained on the Exeter to fight at the Battles of Providien on 12 April 1782, and Negapatam on 6 July.
+In August he shifted his broad pennant to the Hero 74 with Hughes as his flag captain, in which he fought at the Battle of Trincomale on 3 September 1782, following which Theophilus Jones became his flag captain.
 At the final battle with the French, that of Cuddalore on 20 June 1783, King had a speaking-trumpet shot out of his hand.

 On 2 June 1784 Commodore King was knighted, having reached England from the East Indies in the previous month with the first division of Hughes’s fleet.
 He was promoted rear-admiral on 24 September 1787, and from 1790-1 was commander-in-chief in the Downs with his flag in the Dictator 64, Captain Richard Rodney Bligh.
 He was thereafter employed in the Russian armament of 1791 under Vice-Admiral Lord Hood with his flag aboard the Saint George 98, Captain John Samuel Smith, before serving as a junior admiral at Spithead with his flag in the St. George, Captain Thomas Hicks.
 On 18 July 1792 he was created a baronet, and he went out to Newfoundland as lieutenant-governor and commander-in-chief with his flag in Assistance 50 Captain John Samuel Smith, returning home that winter.
 Having been promoted vice-admiral on 1 February 1794 he went out to Newfoundland again in the spring aboard the newly commissioned Stately 64 with the same officer.